minvws/nl-covid19-coronacheck-app-coordination/docs/providing-test-results.md

 ### Signature algorithm

 We are using a CMS algorithm because this is widely available across a large variety of technologies.
 It is usable from the commandline using tools such as openssl.
 We may in the future provide libraries and/or off the shelf proxy containers to aid in developing an endpoint.
 Note however that although the CoronaTester team may provide samples or ready to use software, the provider remains solely responsible for the test results that are handed out and remain the processor in the GDPR sense.

+The signature should use an appropritate signature algorithm and padding; conformant to the current, in-force SOG-IS (https://www.sogis.eu/uk/supporting_doc_en.html) standard.
+Note specifically that the default padding in OpenSSL (PCSK#1.5) is not considered secure.

 The signing looks like this: